Geraldine Cox: Career and humanitarian work

 After moving to Coober Pedy to work as a miner in 1969, Cox began her career at the age of 25 working for the Department of Foreign Affairs in 1970.
 Her first overseas posting was to Phnom Penh in 1971.
 The country was in turmoil at the time, with the Vietnam war at the border and American B52 planes dropping bombs.
 Her following overseas postings included working for Australian Embassies in Manila (1973-1978), Bangkok (1978-1981), Tehran and Washington D.C.
 After resigning from the government in 1987, Cox worked for eight years at the Chase Manhattan Bank in Sydney.

 Cox's original experiences in Cambodia never left her, and while in Australia in 1993, she helped found the Australia Cambodia Foundation, which operates Sunrise Cambodia today.
 She moved to Cambodia permanently in 1995 where she worked as an Executive Assistant for the Cabinet Director in the Cabinet of the then First Prime Minister of Cambodia, HRH Prince Norodom Ranariddh.
 In her spare time she assisted Princess Marie, wife of Prince Norodom, in operating and supporting a residential education centre for orphaned children.
 When a military coup occurred in July/August 1997, Cox realised her position of responsibility in looking after the children of the orphanage, as Princess Marie and her political associates had fled the country to save themselves.
 Within the orphanage she became widely known to the children as "M’Day Thom" (meaning Big Mum).

 Austcare contacted Cox to be the keynote speaker at their October 1997 Refugee Week in Australia.

 After delivering this speech at the National Press Club in Canberra Geraldine's media profile gained much more public exposure and she began appearing in radio and TV segments to talk about her cause.

 In September 2022, at the age of 77, Cox handed leadership of Sunrise Cambodia over to former ABC journalist Tracey Shelton.

+In March 2025 Geraldine Cox was appointed Chairperson of charity, Cows For Cambodia Organisation.